safimoh1993-star/-Mbot-Robot-Race-Educational-IoT-Game/README.md

+# 🤖 Mbot Robot Race – Educational IoT Game

+An interactive educational game designed and implemented by **Safia Mohammed Al-Qarni**.

-compete along a track by solving questions on iPads linked to the robots.
+Two **Mbot robots compete along a track** by solving questions displayed on **iPads linked to the robots**.
+The project promotes coding, problem-solving, and STEM learning in a fun and competitive way.

-The game promotes coding, problem-solving, and STEM learning in a fun, competitive environment.
-It received high appreciation and was requested to be showcased at the Saudi Communications and Space Authority event.
+🎯 *The game was highly appreciated and requested for a showcase at the Saudi Communications and Space Authority event!* 💚

-🎯 Key Features:
+---

+## ⚙️ Key Features
-Interactive robot race using Mbot robots
+- Interactive Mbot robot race

-Questions integrated via iPad apps
+- iPad-connected questions to guide robot movement

-Promotes coding, critical thinking, and STEM learning
+- Encourages coding, critical thinking, and STEM learning

-Engaging and fun for children
+- Engaging for children

+---

+## 💡 How It Works
+1. Robots are placed on a race track.
+2. Children solve questions on iPads linked to the robots.
+3. Correct answers make the robot advance along the track.
+4. The first robot to finish the track wins.

+---

+## ✨ Credits
+**Designer & Developer:** Safia Mohammed Al-Qarni
+**Event:** Saudi Communications and Space Authority
-— Riyadh, Saudi Arabia
+**Audience:** Children & Students – Riyadh, Saudi Arabia

+> “This interactive project combines coding, learning, and fun for children — a successful educational innovation.” 💚